talios/clojure-maven-plugin/README.markdown

 Enjoy.

-## clojure:repl and clojure:swank targets
+## clojure:repl and clojure:swank goals

-clojure-maven-plugin supports two targets indented to make it easier to developers to run interactive clojure shells in the context of maven projects.
+clojure-maven-plugin supports two goals indented to make it easier to developers to run interactive clojure shells in the context of maven projects.
 This means that all dependencies in a project's runtime and test scopes will be automatically added to the classpath